affinda/affinda-python/docs/models.md

 - `is_client_verified`: Indicates whether the data has been validated by a human.
 - `data_point`: Data point's identifier.
 - `parent`: The parent annotation's ID.
+- `validation_results`: The validation results created, changed or deleted as a result of updating the annotation.

 <a id="models._models.AnnotationBatchUpdate"></a>